-MEngSc Project B constitutes the second part of the two-part project work (parts A and B) and immediately follows MEngSc Project A in the next semester.
-MEngSc Project A involves a substantive literature search and reviews of the background for the chosen topic, development of a good understanding of the problem that is to be solved, familiarization with the tools or equipment required for the project, some preliminary development work, and formulation of a research plan.
+ME Project B constitute the second part of the two-part project work (parts A and B) and immediately follow ME Project A in the next semester.
+ME Project A involves a substantive literature search and reviews of the background for the chosen topic, development of a good understanding of the problem that is to be solved, familiarisation with the tools or equipment required for the project, some preliminary development work, and formulation of a research plan.
 This prepares the student for the detailed project work undertaken in this course.